-Corporate Expenses and Management Fees.
-Corporate office expenses and management fees increased approximately \$0.7 million to \$6.3 million for the three months ended March 31, 2005.
+Corporate office expenses and management fees increased approximately \$0.7 million to \$6.3 million for the three months ended March 31, 2006 from \$5.6 million for the three months ended March 31, 2005.
 The increase between years is due to increased accounting and audit costs of \$0.5 million; increased costs associated with the Company's self-insured programs of \$0.2 million; and increased employee compensation costs of \$0.3 million as a result of implementation of SFAS No. 123R, "Accounting for Stock-Based Compensation."

-Other Expense, Net.
+Interest Expense.
 Interest expense increased approximately \$1.7 million to \$19.9 million for the three months ended March 31, 2006 as compared to \$18.2 million for the three months ended March 31, 2005.
 The increase is primarily the result of an increase in our weighted average interest rate on variable rate borrowings from approximately 6.1% during the first quarter 2005 to approximately 8.1% during first quarter 2006, offset in part by a reduction in weighted average borrowings from approximately \$375 million during first quarter 2005 to approximately \$335 million in first quarter 2006.

+Other Expense, Net.
 During the three months ended March 31, 2006, other, net decreased \$0.3 million to \$0.8 million as compared to \$1.1 million for the three months ended March 31, 2005.
-In first quarter 2006, \$1.1 million of expenses incurred in connection with use of the Company's receivables securitization facility were partially offset by gains on transaction denominated in foreign currencies of approximately \$0.3 million.
-In first quarter 2005, we incurred \$0.9 million of expenses in connection with use of the receivables securitization facility and \$0.2 million of losses on transactions denominated in foreign currencies.
+In first quarter 2006, \$1.1 million of expenses incurred in connection with use of the Company's receivables securitization facility and sales of receivables to fund working capital needs, were partially offset by gains on transaction denominated in foreign currencies of approximately \$0.3 million.
+In first quarter 2005, we incurred \$0.9 million of expenses in connection with use of the receivables securitization facility and sales of receivables to fund working capital needs and \$0.2 million of losses on transactions denominated in foreign currencies.